-What is bump testing?
+What is Bump Testing?

-'Bump testing' is a term used for checking a gas detector is functioning correctly by exposing it to the target gas.
-A known concentration of the target gas is applied to the sensor to trigger an alarm condition and ascertain the detector is working safely.
+Bump testing is a term used for checking a gas detector is functioning correctly by exposing it to the target gas.
+A known concentration of the target gas is applied to the device to trigger an alarm condition and ascertain the detector is working safely.

-Why is it important?
+Why is it Important?

-A detector may visually appear in good order, but its sensitivity can be inhibited by external factors.
-Dust, humidity, temperature fluctuations, cleaning products, contaminants or sensor drift (ageing) can cause a decline in sensitivity and eventual failure.
-Regular 'bump tests' are important to make sure the detector is able to detect a release of gas as early as possible.
+A detector may visually appear in good order, but its sensitivity can be inhibited by external factors such as, dust; humidity; temperature fluctuations; cleaning products; contaminants or sensor drift (ageing).
+All can cause a decline in sensitivity and eventual failure.